Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 Key Pinch Points

-• Hard water requires flushing every 4-6 months
+• Hard water requires flushing every 6-9 months for protection

-• Neglecting maintenance voids warranties and shortens lifespan significantly
+• Neglecting maintenance voids warranties and cuts lifespan in half

 Find Trusted & Licensed Plumbers in Ohio